2012 California Proposition 36: Implementation

 Due to its relatively recent passage, a thorough analysis of its implementation and effects has yet to be conducted.
 However, Stanford Law Three Strikes Project at Stanford Law School and the NAACP Legal Defense and Education Fund compiled a preliminary report of the progress of Proposition 36 in October 2013.
 The report said that more than 1,000 prisoners had been released as a direct result of Three Strikes reform.
 The report also found that Proposition had already saved California $10–13 million, and projected up to $1 billion in savings in the next ten years.
 The report found the recidivism rate of released third strikers to be 2%, a rate dramatically lower than the statewide average of 16% of past inmates committing new crimes within 90 days of release.
 More than 2,000 additional inmates were awaiting resentencing review.
 The urgency with which county courts have reviewed these petitions has varied widely: San Bernardino has reviewed 73% of eligible petitions and Los Angeles has completed review of 19%.
 Of the petitions filed, 66% are pending, 32% have been granted, and 2% have been denied.
 The very low denial rate of release suggests that judges and prosecutors have concluded that a majority of the third strikers qualifying for review under Proposition 36 do not pose a threat to society.

 That portion of Proposition 36 relating to sentencing of current repeat felons convicted of a nonviolent, non-serious third felony has been implemented statewide.
 Such individuals have been sentenced to twice the length of a sentence of a criminal convicted of that crime as a first offense.

 Problems of implementation

 Halfway through the two-year period allotted for court review of inmate petitions, more than two-thirds of such petitions have yet to be reviewed.
 The inconsistencies of implementation of Proposition 36 related to currently imprisoned populations is also problematic.
 The report also stresses the difficulties faced by released Third Strikers in re-entry to society.
 Unlike all other prisoners released from California jails, they are ineligible for state and county support, jobs, housing, and drug treatment.
 Some inmates have been released without warning to their families or authorities, and without qualifying for parole, probation, or any other form of state-sponsored assistance in returning to society.

-Other critics complain that inadequate prosecutorial resources and attorney's intent upon denying or delaying resentencing to eligible inmates are also serious impediments to full implementation.
+Other critics contend that inadequate prosecutorial resources and attorney's intent upon denying or delaying resentencing to eligible inmates are also serious impediments to full implementation.